Table of Contents

 Unipolar affective disorders are all depressive diseases.
 They include single depressive episodes, recurrent depressive disorder, and dysthymia.
 In fact, purely manic symptoms need to be considered unipolar as well, which is highly uncommon.
 Therefore, manic episodes are usually attributed to bipolar disorder.

 Symptoms and Classification

 The depressive episode describes the presence of depressive symptoms.
-The diagnosis according to DSM-V as well as ICD-10 is based on major and minor criteria.
-This includes that over a time of at least two weeks unusually negative mood levels and loss of joy and interests have to dominate for most of the day.
+The diagnosis according to DSM-V as well as ICD-10 is based on major and minor criteria including symptom presentation over a period of at least 2 weeks, unusually negative mood levels and loss of joy and interest during most of the day.

-The severity of the episode depends on how many symptoms occur simultaneously.
-In the ICD-10, the severe depressive episode is additionally characterized by the presence or the absence of psychotic symptoms.
-Depressive symptoms are manifold.
-Next to affective symptoms, changes on the cognitive, behavioral, and somatic level are possible.
+The severity of the episode depends on the number of symptoms occurring simultaneously.
+In the ICD-10, the severe depressive episode may or may not be accompanied by psychotic symptoms.
+Depressive symptoms are manifold and include changes in cognitive, behavioral, and somatic levels in addition to affective symptoms.

-At least 5 of the following symptoms are present over at least 2 weeks.
-One of these symptoms has to be ‘depressed mood’ or ‘markedly diminished interest’.
-Depressed mood or markedly diminished interest plus at least three of the following symptoms:
+At least 5 of the following symptoms are present over a period of at least 2 weeks.
+In addition to ‘depressed mood’ or ‘markedly diminished interest’, a depressive episode is characterized by at least 3 of the following symptoms:

 - Significant weight change or change in appetite

 - Feeling of worthlessness or guilt